-USB uses differential signaling with Non Return to Zero Inverted (NRZI) encoding and bit stuffing (the insertion of dummy bits to prevent long intervals in the same direct current (DC) level).
-The encoding, together with frame formatting, checksum verification, retransmission, and other low level aspects of the USB connection are entirely handled by the USB physical interface block in the microcontroller's silicon.
-Normally we do not need to worry about those details; nonetheless, a curious reader may find more information in chapters 7 and 8 of [5].
-What needs our attention are the electrical characteristics of the physical connection, which need to be understood correctly for a successful schematic and PCB design.
+USB uses differential signaling with Non Return to Zero Inverted (NRZI) encoding (fig. 4.4) and bit stuffing.
+The encoding, together with frame formatting, checksum verification, retransmission, and other low level aspects of the USB connection are entirely handled by the USB block in the microcontroller's silicon; normally we do not need to worry about those details.
+What needs more attention are the electrical characteristics of the bus, which need to be understood correctly for a successful schematic and PCB design.